joegreene/2015-Spring-CS-121/Weekly Work/Week-8/README.md

      }
    ```

-   SOLUTION (Hover/Click to view):
+   SOLUTION:

+   > Errors:
-   >!
-Errors:- Missing '( )' for call to print_menu
+   >    - Missing '( )' for call to print_menu
-   >!        - cin using insertion operator (should be extraction)
+   >    - cin using insertion operator (should be extraction)
-   >!        - Using single quotes for cases (i.e. don't use quotes if checking integer)
+   >    - Using single quotes for cases (i.e. don't use quotes if checking integer)
-   >!        - Missing break statements (every case requires except default)
+   >    - Missing break statements (every case requires except default)

 3) PROBLEM:
    ```C++